r-devel/translations/Weblate-FAQ.md

 Please see the problem statement and proposed solution in the [R Project Sprint 2023's Weblate project](https://contributor.r-project.org/r-project-sprint-2023/projects/weblate-improvements/#problem-statement).

+### What is a "component"?

+Each R package has been implemented as at least one component in Weblate, referring to the strings to be translated in a PO file.

+When a package includes multiple PO files (e.g. one for the strings extracted from the C sources, another one for the strings extracted from the R sources, and another one for the GUI strings), then there are multiple components for a package.

 ### How to add a new language for a component?

 After logging in and selecting a component, you should see a "Start new translation" button at the bottom of the page, see e.g. at https://translate.rx.studio/projects/r-project/base-c/